 Every marketer, social media manager and business owner has been in that position before.
 So I think it’s time we addressed how you can take your blog from just another tab in your menu, to a lead generating machine which actually generates you clients or prospects for your product and ultimately revenue.

-For the purpose of this post, I’m going to assume you’re using the content management system ‘WordPress‘ which is by far the most popular platform for blogging and websites across the web.
+For the purpose of this post, I’m going to assume you’re using the information management system ‘WordPress‘ which is by far the most popular platform for blogging and websites across the web.
 If you’re using something else, the same strategies will work for you but you may have to play around with the technicalities.

 1. Building a Sidebar Fit For A King

 The sidebar of your blog is one of the most powerful lead generation tools of your blog.
-It’s ability to connect with your visitors who are reading and consuming your content means you can use it in a number of different ways and get creative.
+It’s ability to connect with your visitors who are reading and consuming your information means you can use it in a number of different ways and get creative.

 Optimizing Your Sidebar for List Building